The 4th Amendment Generally Requires the Police Secure a Warrant.

 Police entry into a residence to make an arrest generally requires an arrest or search warrant.
 Failure to secure a warrant might result in dismissal.

 The statutory authority to enter a residence to make an arrest is found in Michigan Compiled Law (MCL) 764.21.
 This law or statute applies when police have been refused admittance to a residence where the suspect is reasonably suspected to be located.
 It allows an officer to forcibly enter a residence to arrest a suspect with an outstanding arrest warrant.
-The law also permits a forcible entry to arrest someone for a felony under certain circumstances.
-However, courts have restricted the use of the statute based on constitutional limitations.
-In situations where a statute conflicts with the Constitution, the Constitution wins.
+The law also permits forcible entry to arrest someone for a felony under certain circumstances.
+However, courts have restricted the statute’s use based on constitutional limitations.
+In situations where a law conflicts with the Constitution, the Constitution wins.

 The warrantless break and enter rule in Michigan requires: